danielpiron/Resume/Daniel_Piron-Resume.md

    Library widely adopted by C++ based teams throughout Citi.
  * Tied Jira workflow to Bitbucket pull request approval and merge process promoting an audit friendly clean hand-off between Dev and QA.
+ * Lead Python rewrite of in-house multi-language (C++, C#, Java) and cross-platform (Windows & Linux) dependency management and build system, maintaining significant backwards compatibility with legacy system setting the stage for a Perforce to Git transition.
+ * Quality architecture allowed transition between disjoint artifact storage on Windows and Linux to Artifactory resulting in zero downtime for 100s of users.
  * Collaborated with production staff to create seamless release processes.
- * Lead effort to transition hundreds of developers, from disparate teams, and thousands of build artifacts from Perforce to Git.
- * Quality of architecture allowed transition between disjoint artifact storage on Windows and Linux to Artifactory resulting in zero downtime for 100s of users.
  * Managed Jira, Bitbucket, Jenkins, Teamcity, SonarCube instances that were part of the DevOps infrastructure.
  * Supported releases to operations facilities in North America, EMEA, and APAC